Spring 2020: Tuesdays 2:10-4pm

 The Ancient Mesopotamian City, 1997 and 1999.

 Cuneiform Texts and the Writing of History, 1999.
-Polish translation.
+Translated into Polish.

 King Hammurabi of Babylon, Blackwell Press, 2005.
-Turkish translation.
+Translated into Turkish and Polish.

 The Eastern Mediterranean in the Age of Ramesses II, 2007.